Ran-python/caceng7.2/reademe.md

 ## has scoring abitlity

-### can help managers know how effeciant his workers are
+### can help managers know how effeciant theyre workers are